FREE Uber Tax Info Pack

 Most Uber drivers choose to lodge their tax returns through a tax agent.
 At DriveTax, our Express Tax service is the quickest and simplest way to lodge your rideshare tax return online through a registered tax agent, CPA accountant and Uber tax expert.

 The DriveTax Express Tax form gathers your Uber income and tax deductions, and guides you through all the tax deductions you might be able to claim.
-It will also gather all the other bits and pieces we need for your tax return, such as employee work-related expenses and family details.
+It also gathers all the other bits and pieces we need for your tax return, such as employee work-related expenses and family details.
 You don’t have to worry about sending us your payment summaries, bank interest and private health insurance details, we’ll download them directly from the ATO for you.
 Once you’ve submitted your form, processing time is three weeks during July-October, or two weeks for the rest of the year.

 > More information about the DriveTax Express Tax service for Uber and Rideshare drivers.